savagezen/x205ta/BUGS.md

 # Arch Linux bugs on X205TA

----

-### Description

 Bugs with running Arch Linux on Asus X205TA and solutions as I find them.
+More content is available on my [blog posts tagged for this machine](https://gtbjj.github.io/tags/#x205ta).

 -----